 Another good thing about gradual cloud migration is that you only have to budget for the initial level of performance you require.
 Pay-as-you-use pricing makes cloud migration extremely cost-effective because you only need to pay for the exact server usage of individual applications as and when you choose to integrate them.
 So by clearly planning your migration in stages, you can drastically cut the costs of your first steps into the cloud.

 Choosing the right cloud provider

 To help ensure that the cloud migration process is as smooth as possible, it’s also important to pick a provider with great reviews and excellent customer service.
 A comprehensive support system including guides, articles and 24/7 technical help from experts is key.
-Being able to track you’re the status of your system and when staff are working on your particular issue, is also useful.
+Being able to track the status of your system and when staff are working on your particular issue is also useful.